deric/puppet-pgprobackup/README.md

 ```

 There are many shared parameters between `instance` and `catalog`.
 Such parameters are defined in `pgprobackup::` namespace, such as `pgprobackup::package_name` (base package name to be installed on both instance and catalog).

+ * `retention_window` Defines the earliest point in time for which pg_probackup can complete the recovery.
+ * `retention_redundancy` The number of full backup copies to keep in the backup catalog.

 ## Limitations